Pinning-depinning transitions in two classes of discrete elastic-string models in (2+1)-dimensions: Models and basic concepts

-For Model \uppercase\expandafter{\romannumeral2}, we set the magnitude of the elastic force $F$ to be constant.
-Firstly, we revisit this quenched model, and well reproduced numerical results in Ref. \cite{biswas2011depinning}, and on this basis, we propose a new noise form $\eta\left(\vec{r},h(\vec{r},t)\right)$, i.e., the noise is not only a function of $\vec{r}$, but also a function of $h(\vec{r},t)$ for position $\vec{r}$ at time $t$, which acts as a quenched disorder generated by impurity in heterogeneous material, where the phenomenon of crack front propagation \cite{ponson2010crack,alava2006statistical} occurs.
-This kind of the evolving quenched equation for height can be rewritten as:
+For Model II, we set the magnitude of the elastic force $F$ to be constant.
+Firstly, we revisit this {quenched} model, and could reproduced some numerical results from Ref. \cite{biswas2011depinning}.
+Building upon this, we employ quenched noise $\eta\left(\vec{r},h(\vec{r},t)\right)$ distributed uniformly in a symmetric interval.
+In contrast to \cite{biswas2011depinning}, the noise is not only a function of $\vec{r}$, but also a function of $h(\vec{r},t)$.
+This noise acts as a real quenched disorder generated by impurity in heterogeneous materials where phenomena like crack front propagation \cite{ponson2010crack,alava2006statistical} occur.
+The evolving equation for height can be written as:

 with constant $F$.